 Guidelines for Juried Artist Member Application

-Seven (7) images (full image and detail image of 3 of them) that, viewed together, present an applicant’s body of work
+- Seven full images (together with detail images for 3 of them) that, viewed together, present an applicant’s curated body of work.

 SAQA offers mentoring to help prepare your JAM portfolio.
 It is a free service offered to SAQA members.
 Mentors are current JAMs, as well as former members of the JAM Review Panel.

-Mentoring cannot guarantee acceptance.
+Juried Artist mentoring cannot guarantee acceptance.
 However, a mentor will look at the work you select for submission, evaluate your professional documents, and make suggestions.
-The final decisions are yours.
+The final decisions about what to submit are yours.

 Sharon Bass currently serves as JAM mentor.
 She can be reached by e-mail at firstname.lastname@example.org

-The exhibition record: Are there juried exhibitions?
+- The exhibition record: Are there juried exhibitions?
 Does the exhibition record go beyond local venues?
 Does the exhibition record include art quilt venues, museums or galleries?

-The artist’s statement: Does it connect with the work presented?
-Does it focus on the idea(s) behind the work or is it merely a listing of materials and methods?
+- The artist statement: Does it connect with the work presented?
+Does it focus on the idea(s) behind the body of work or is it merely a listing of materials and methods?
 Is it clearly written?

 Professional presentation of images

-The photo images are excellent: edges are included (not cropped out), no pins or hanging rods show, any visible background has no distractions.
-The lighting is good across the entire piece, everything is in focus and shot squarely, not distorted.
-The images are properly formatted and captioned as directed.
+The photo images must be excellent: artwork edges are included (not cropped out), no pins or hanging rods show, any visible background has no distractions.
+The lighting is good and consistent across the entire piece; everything is in focus and shot squarely, not distorted.

 Detail images reveal the stitching or some intriguing portion of the work.
 They are separate photographs of a selected area.
 The JRP will not accept detail images that are merely a cropped area from the full image.

 The resumé for JAM application provides the panel with evidence of your studio practice and art activity.
 It is a selected resumé; not intended to cover your entire career.
 Select the highlights for the purpose of this application, rather than everything you have ever done.

-- Exhibitions: Solo, Invited or Invitational, Juried, then Group exhibitions.
+- Exhibitions: Solo, Invitational, Juried Group, and Non-juried Group exhibitions.
 Each entry should include the title of the exhibition, the name(s) of the juror(s) and/or curator(s), the name of the venue, city, state, country, and date.

 - Awards, honors, fellowships or grants: Name of award or honor, sponsoring organization, location, and date.

-- Media/Publications: Television appearances, blogs you write, magazine articles you have written, books you have written or to which you have contributed.
+- Media/Publications: Television, blogs, magazine articles, books you have written or in which your work was featured.
 Provide the title of program, article, name of station, publication, and date.